 One of the basic tenets of pharmaceutical drug development is the selection of an optimal dose to give to patients.
 Dose selection is important because too small of a dose may compromise efficacy and too large of a dose may compromise safety.
 Dose selection can be challenging for any drug program, but how do you pick the right dose for nontraditional drugs like cellular therapy or gene therapy?
 The answer is to leverage the power of pharmacometrics (e.g., modeling and simulation and population PK/PD).

 The Intersection of Pharmacokinetics and Pharmacodynamics with Dose

-For small and large molecule drugs, dose selection and dose justification center around pharmacokinetics and pharmacodynamics (PK/PD).
+For small and large molecule drugs, dose selection and dose justification center around pharmacokinetics and pharmacodynamics.

 However, in order to conduct PK analysis, one must be able to measure the molecule of interest in a biological matrix such as blood, plasma, or urine following administration, which can be challenging for cellular or gene therapies.
-For cellular or gene therapies, an alternative method that can be used for dose selection focuses on the therapy’s effects in the body or how the body responds following administration.
+An alternative method of dose selection for cellular or gene therapies focuses on the therapy’s effects in the body or how the body responds following administration.

 Pharmacodynamics (PD) refers to the effect(s) of a drug on the body and, like PK, can support dose selection and dose justification.
 For example, a small molecule that affects the coagulation cascade in blood will have a PD effect on either coagulation or anticoagulation.
 The PK characteristics of an anticoagulant are determined by measuring the concentration of the drug in plasma over time, but the pharmacodynamic effect is determined by measuring various blood coagulation parameters over time.
 In this case, dose selection would attempt to optimize a safe anticoagulant effect, enough to prevent excess clots, but not so much that dangerous bleeding occurs.